 Leave No Trace

 One of the things we keep in mind when it comes to showering outside is minimizing our impact on the public lands that we stay on.
-We practice Leave No Trace all the time, whether it’s boondocking with the Toaster, hiking, or cycling -- and showering outside is no exception.
+We practice Leave No Trace all the time, whether it’s boondocking with the Toaster, hiking, or cycling - and showering outside is no exception.
 In general we like to use shampoos and soaps that are made of natural ingredients.
 Between the two of us we use: Dr. Bonners (soap); diluted vinegar (conditioner); baking soda and water (shampoo); C & Co.
-All Natural Body Goods (soap); and Broo (shampoo).
-But keep in mind that just because it’s a natural ingredient and biodegradable, it doesn’t automatically mean it’s safe to be discarded straight into the environment.
-One example is that any soaps or shampoos that contain a lot of salt aren’t good for soil, especially in arid areas where the salt level is already high.
+All Natural Body Goods (soap); and Lush (shampoo bar).
+But keep in mind that just because it’s a natural ingredient and biodegradable, it doesn’t automatically mean it’s safe to be discarded straight onto the dirt ground.
+For example, soaps or shampoos that contain a lot of salt aren’t good for soil, especially in arid areas where the salt level is already high.
 Also, a big misconception is that biodegradable soaps/shampoos are safe to use in lakes, rivers, creeks, etc. NOT TRUE.
 Biodegradable ingredients need soil to properly break down and some of those ingredients are harmful to the water, aquatic plants and animals (check out the links below for more info).

 We don’t shower outside if we’re less than 200 ft. from a body of water (creek, river, lake, etc.) – luckily in this case it’s rare that we park the Toaster anywhere near that close to water.
 We scatter our shower water on hard ground vs. on plants.
-And we don’t shower outside regularly, because having anything but plain water dumped onto the soil becomes bad when done too often.
-We also don't toss any of our kitchen gray water outside because of the food particles and grease that is in the water.
+And we don’t shower outside regularly, because having anything but plain water dumped onto the soil can be harmful when done too frequently.
+We also never toss any of our kitchen gray water outside because of the food particles and grease that is in the water.